What Is Fast Fashion and It’s True Cost

 Social Effects of Fast Fashion

-The fashion industry is heavily reliant on labor, with 80% of apparel made by young women between the ages of 18 and 24.
+The fashion industry relies heavily on labour, with 80% of apparel made by young women between 18 and 24.
 Unfortunately, many garment workers are underpaid, overworked, and subject to unsafe working conditions.
-In 2018, a US Department of Labor report found evidence of forced and child labor in the fashion industry in Argentina, Bangladesh, Brazil, China, India, Indonesia, Philippines, Turkey, Vietnam, and others.
+In 2018, a US Department of Labor report found evidence of forced and child labour in the fashion industry in Argentina, Bangladesh, Brazil, China, India, Indonesia, Philippines, Turkey, Vietnam, and others.

 Low-Quality Products

-The emphasis on producing cheap, trendy clothing has led to a decline in product quality.
+The emphasis on producing cheap, trendy clothing has led to declining product quality.
 Consumers often discard garments after only a few wears due to wear and tear, further contributing to the problem of textile waste.
-By focusing on producing higher-quality, long-lasting products, the fashion industry could reduce its environmental impact and promote a more sustainable consumption model.
+By producing higher-quality, long-lasting products, the fashion industry could reduce its environmental impact and promote a more sustainable consumption model.

 Ethical Issues with Fast Fashion

-Fast fashion has significant ethical issues that arise from its production practices, including the use of sweatshops, child labor, and unsafe working conditions.
-In addition, the industry often prioritizes profit over environmental sustainability, which can lead to significant harm to the planet and people.
+Fast fashion has significant ethical issues arising from its production practices, including sweatshops, child labour, and unsafe working conditions.
+In addition, the industry often prioritizes profit over environmental sustainability, which can harm the planet and people.

-If you want to avoid fast fashion, it’s essential to know how to spot it.
+If you want to avoid fast fashion, knowing how to spot it is essential.
 Here are some characteristics of fast fashion brands:

 Characteristics of Fast Fashion Brands